younata/younata.github.io/_posts/2025-06-13-whats-new-in-testing-swift-6-2.md

 Additionally, UI Automation tests still require you to use XCTest.
 Personally, this is less disappointing to me, but I do know some people are extremely excited about this.

-I expect both of these are extremely common requests that the testing team receives, so... here's hoping for next year!
+I know that both of these are extremely common requests that the testing team receives, so... here's hoping for next year!
 However, I need to disclaim this by saying that I am not an apple employee, I have no knowledge of their internal roadmap, and I respect my friends at Apple way too much to ever ask them to comment on things I know they can't comment about.
 Instead, I’ll just influence their higher ups by talking about the things they should be doing.

 Enough about what didn't change, let's move on.